alfredomarinus/portfolio/README.md

-# Data science portfolio by Alfredo Marinus
+# Data Science Portfolio by Alfredo Marinus

 This portfolio is compilation of projects.